yen-nhi/file_extractor/README.md

 git clone https://github.com/yen-nhi/file_extractor.git
 ```
 ### Step 2: inside the project directory
-- Make sure you have virtualenv, pip installed.
+- Make sure you have pip, virtualenv installed.
 If you don't have, install by
 ```
+sudo apt install python3-pip
-python3 -m pip install virtualenv python3 -m pip install --upgrade pip
+pip install virtualenv
 ```

 - Create a virtual environment